inconvergent/weird/README.md

 **NOTE: An improved version of the graph data structure in the `weir` package can be found in my new project:
 [cl-grph](https://github.com/inconvergent/cl-grph).
 Among multiple
-improvements, the graph structure in `grph` is immutable, and supports Datomic queries.**
+improvements, the graph structure in `grph` is immutable, and supports Datalog queries.**

 ## About